Guru-Revanth/Led-control-using-Arduino/README.md

 ![1](https://github.com/user-attachments/assets/2d51df8a-60e7-4a6a-8dd9-075afb5e9e02)

 ## RESULT
-A system for LED control using an Arduino microcontroller and a push button is implemented.
+The design and implement a system for LED control using an Arduino microcontroller and a push button has completed and verified successfully.